lizhineng/guoyou-website/README.md

 * Clone the repo: `git@github.com:lizhineng/guoyou-website.git`
 * Install PHP packages for contact form via [Composer](https://getcomposer.org) by `composer install`
 * Copy `.env.example` to `.env`, then edit configrations to suit your needs
-* Replace your own Google Analytics code in the bottom of index.html
+* Replace your own Google Analytics and Crisp code at the bottom of index.html

 ## Usage